Valkirie/HandheldCompanion/README.md

   - Machenike HG510
   - 8BitDo Lite 2
   - Nintendo 64
+  - Dual Sense

 ![image](https://thumbs.gfycat.com/BlackandwhiteRareBorderterrier-size_restricted.gif)

 ## Contribute
 ### Bugs & Features
 Found a bug and want it fixed?
 Open a detailed issue on the [GitHub issue tracker](../../issues)!
 Have an idea for a new feature?
-Let's have a chat about your request on [Discord](https://discord.gg/CY6GFskwwg).
+Let's have a chat about your request on [Discord](https://discord.gg/znHuywFz5M).

 ### Questions & Support
 Please respect that the GitHub issue tracker isn't a helpdesk.
 We offer a [Discord server](https://discord.gg/znHuywFz5M), where you're welcome to check out and engage in discussions!